AFrancoB/timekNot/src/reference.md

 ### Subdivisions

-The x/o binary notation at the top level is additive.
+The x/o notation at the top level is additive.
 This means that any new onset represented by a `x` or `o` will make the duration of the musical idea longer.
 If a divisive paradigm is required the notation requires brackets:

 `[xxoxo]`